Key takeaways

 How to decide on a market research type

 One of the popular approaches is to go from larger concepts to specifics.
-This means you first conduct secondary market research to grasp the industry trends and existing products.
-And if this step had a positive outcome, go forward with the primary research to further test your startup idea.
+This means you first conduct secondary research to grasp the industry trends and existing products.
+And if this step had a positive outcome, go forward with the primary research to further test the idea of your startup.

 How to do market research for startups in 8 steps